 The Federal Bureau of Investigation (FBI) has a hierarchy ranking crimes based on their severity.
 Assault is fourth on this list, preceded by robbery, forcible rape, and homicide.

-Our Houston Assault Attorney is Ready to Fight Your Assault Charges
+Our Houston, Texas Assault Lawyer is Ready to Fight Your Assault Charges

 When you partner with Blass Law, you partner with our founding attorney, Jay Blass Cohen.
 Attorney Cohen has years of experience in the courtroom he’s ready to put to work for you.

 To explore your options with our law firm serving Harris County, dial (713) 225-1900.
-Our Houston assault lawyers can help with your assault defense case.
+Our assault lawyers in Houston, Texas can help with your assault defense case.